-The Multiscale Networked System (MNS) group researches the emerging architectures that can support the operations of multiscale systems across the Future Internet.
+The Multiscale Networked Systems (MNS) group researches the emerging architectures that can support the operations of multiscale systems across the Future Internet.

 Software tools, infrastructures, and demonstrations are, just as scientific publications, considered to be important research output of the MNS group.
 Over the years, the researchers and PhD-students of the MNS group developed several research tools and infrastructures.